 Global vs. Domestic

-GAAP is not the international accounting standard, and this is a developing challenge as businesses become more globalized.
-The International Financial Reporting Standards (IFRS) is the most common set of principles outside of the United States and used in places such as the European Union, Australia, Canada, Japan, India and Singapore.
-In order to reduce some of the tension between these two major systems, the FASB and International Accounting Standards Board (IASB) have been working together to converge standards.
+GAAP is not the international accounting standard; this is a developing challenge as businesses become more globalized.
+The International Financial Reporting Standards (IFRS) is the most common set of principles outside the United States and is used in places such as the European Union, Australia, Canada, Japan, India, and Singapore.
+To reduce tension between these two major systems, the FASB and International Accounting Standards Board are working to converge standards.

 While public companies in the United States are currently required to follow GAAP standards when filing financial statements, private companies are still free to choose their preferred standards system.
 This may soon change depending on an upcoming decision from the SEC, which has been deliberating on whether to move forward with recommending global standards, either partially or completely.